Thunder-Blaze/altblog/src/content/posts/svelte-5-vs-react/index.md

 If you want predictability, React is the well-traveled highway.
 If you want efficiency, simplicity, and a more expressive syntax, Svelte is the smaller, faster road that feels almost suspiciously smooth.

 The real takeaway is not that one will “kill” the other - React’s ecosystem is too large for that.
 The takeaway is that Svelte offers a different structure, one where reactivity is explicit, side effects are cleanly separated, and the compiler takes on more of the work so the browser can do less.

+> Both React and Svelte Documentations are really good for learning and the final choice still depends on you, for creating big applications with minimal effort using pre-made packages is doable in React while in Svelte you might need to do what those libraries are doing yourself because of low popularity but its steadily increasing and I still personally prefer Svelte over React.

 ---